nexusmerchants/docs-orderforms/products.md

 ## Testing

+If you use Stripe as your product merchant we will automatically switch to Stripe's test mode.

+> **Warning**
+> **Any other merchants will incur a fee charge even in test mode unless you use test credentials for your merchant!**

 You can toggle testing on & off at any time using the `Status` bar to the top right:

 <img class="my-4" width="261" height="48" src="https://raw.githubusercontent.com/nexusmerchants/docs-orderforms/2.x/assets/images/status-switch.png?raw=true" alt="Status Switch" />